ANALYSIS-Biden's focus on deficit in budget is targeted at Republicans

 The U.S. annual deficit was 5.4% of gross domestic product (GDP) last year, and the total debt stood above 120% of GDP, higher even than its levels at World War II peak.

-The federal government last turned an annual surplus, which is used to pay down the long-term debt, in 2001, and Democratic presidents have been consistently better at reducing the deficit.
+The federal government last turned an annual surplus, which is used to pay down the long-term debt, in 2001, and Democratic presidents have often been better at reducing the deficit.

+Nearly six in ten people told Pew Research Center in January that reducing the deficit should be a top Biden administration priority.

 Biden's administration has treated the risk of deficits as more sanguine than was common among Democrats in years prior.